moinakg/pcompress/README.md

                 Bzip2 (See: libbsc.com).

-       adapt  - Adaptive mode where ppmd or bzip2 will be used per chunk, depending on which one produces better compression.
-This mode is obviously fairly slow and requires lots of memory. adapt2 - Adaptive mode which includes ppmd and lzma.
-This requires more memory than adapt mode, is slower and potentially gives the best compression.
-       none   - No compression.
+       adapt  - Adaptive mode where ppmd or bzip2 will be used per chunk, depending on heuristics.
+If at least 50% of the input data is 7-bit text then PPMd will be used otherwise Bzip2. adapt2 - Adaptive mode which includes ppmd and lzma.
+If at least 80% of the input data is 7-bit text then PPMd will be used otherwise LZMA.
+It has significantly more memory usage than adapt. none   - No compression.
 This is only meaningful with -D and -E so Dedupe can be done for post-processing with an external utility.
        <chunk_size> - This can be in bytes or can use the following suffixes: